A Comparative Review of the BlueSky Statistics GUI for R

 If you instead decide to make the variable a factor before entering numeric data, it’s also best to enter the numbers as labels.
 It’s an oddity of R that factors are numeric inside while displaying labels that may or may not be the same as the numbers they represent.

-If you have another data set to enter, you can start the process again by clicking the “+,” and a new editor window will appear in a new tab.
-You can change data sets simply by clicking on its tab; its window will pop to the front for you to see.
-When doing analyses or saving data, the data set that’s displayed in the editor is the one that will be used.
+If you have another dataset to enter, you can start the process again by clicking the “+,” and a new editor window will appear in a new tab.
+You can change datasets simply by clicking on its tab; its window will pop to the front for you to see.
+When doing analyses or saving data, the dataset that’s displayed in the editor will be used.
 That approach feels very natural; what you see is what you get.
 The ability to work with multiple datasets in a single software instance is not a feature found in all R GUIs.
 For example, jamovi and JASP can only work with a single dataset at a time.

-The data is saved with the standard “Triple-bar> Save Dataset As” menu.
-(The triple-bar menu is sometimes called the “hamburger” menu).
+The dataset is saved with the standard “File> Save Dataset As” menu.
+(The triple-bar menu or “hamburger” menu displayed in the current screenshots is reverting to the traditional “File” menu in the most recent version).
 You must save each one to its own file.
-While R allows multiple data sets (and other objects such as models) to be saved to a single file, BlueSky does not.
-Its developers chose to simplify what their users have to learn by limiting each file to a single data set.
+While R allows multiple datasets (and other objects such as models) to be saved to a single file, BlueSky does not.
+Its developers chose to simplify what their users have to learn by limiting each file to a single dataset.
 That is a useful simplification for GUI users.
-If a more advanced R user sends a compound file containing many objects, BlueSky will detect it and offer to open one data set (data frame) at a time.
+If an R user sends a compound file containing many objects, BlueSky will detect it and offer to open one dataset (data frame) at a time.

 Figure 3.
-BlueSky’s Datagrid appears on the left and some output using its default table style appears on the right.
+BlueSky’s Datagrid appears on the left, and some output using its default table style appears

 Data Import